kmirzavaziri/xua/README.md

-# xua
+# XUA
-Xuarazmi Code Generation Tool
+## Xuarazmi Code Generation Tool
+Clone the project and open `Documentation/index.html` to see the documentation and description.